omirandassf/omirandassf.github.io/index.md

 •	Utilized strategic planning methodologies and goal setting to project financial and operations plans to work at the highest efficiency level.<br>
 •	Managed budgeting process, profit and loss records for performing business and financial analysis and cost reports.<br>
 •	Perform billing, payment allocation, collection and activity reporting following established protocols, to tight deadlines.<br>
-•	Responsible for demonstrating company products to existing and potential customers, attending marketing conferences, exhibitions, and seminars; making regular face to face and telephone contact with existing and potential customers.<br>
+•	Responsible for demonstrating company products to existing and potential customers, attending marketing conferences, exhibitions, and seminars.<br>
 •	Grew new office 150% over a 12-month period, successfully generating above $100K in revenue.<br>
 •	Formulated policies and implemented procedures for growth initiatives.<br>